- $0 brokerage when you buy and sell stocks

 Access the latest news and analysis for each individual stock from various sources across the Internet.
 Plus, access Stake’s own blog and stock commentary too.

-Use the charts to see how a stock has performed over the past day, week, month, three months, year or three years.
-The charts are conveniently colour coded too, so you can easily see when a stock is trending down (red).
+You have the option of switching between regular stock price charts and candlestick charts to see how a stock has performed over the past day, week, month, year or three years.

 Advanced order types